 5.)
 Create a Work “Emergency Kit”

 Besides your drawer of snacks, create a kit to get you out of not-so-pleasant situations at work.
-You might want to include paper towels, a toothbrush, Tylenol, gum, and any medication your doctor has prescribed for morning sickness.
+You might want to include paper towels, a toothbrush, Tylenol, gum, pregnancy pops, and any medication your doctor has prescribed for morning sickness.
 Keep it at work and cross your fingers that you don’t have to use them, but be thankful they are there if you do.

 6.)
 Ask for Help